-Does your church need its own mobile app?
+Does your church need its own church app?
 I’ve traveled the country for years speaking to tens of thousands of church leaders.
-And at every event, without fail, somebody asks…what about mobile apps?
+And at every event, without fail, somebody asks…what about mobile apps for churches?
 Does my church need a mobile app?
 What are church apps exactly?
 Aren’t they the future?
 Shouldn’t we be investing in a mobile app for our church?

 Well, here’s what I tell them…